 Permission NotifyConfig Announcement

 The Permission module provides a session-less signal to allow the Security Manager discovering the applications to claim or to distribute updated policy or certificates.
+The current features provided by the About session-less signal does not fulfill the Security Manager discovery requirement.
 The signal provides the following information:

 A number field named claimable to show the claim state of the application.
 The possible values of this field are: